jozefg/drafts/parametricity.md

     id[Bool] true

-The next thing we need to discuss how we actually determine the type of an expression.
-Now the way that we actually determine the type is by "natural deduction", to describe this process I'm using the standard

-       A B C D E
-     —————————————–
-      Δ; Γ ⊢ e : t

-Δ is a list of bound type variables, Γ is a list of pairs `e : t`, meaning "`e` has the type `t`", and ⊢ should be read as "implies".
-That means the whole judgment above should be read as

-> If `A` ... `E` are true, then in the context `Δ; Γ`, `e` has the
-> type `t`.

-One final piece of notation, `[x/y]z` means "substitute `x` for every unbound occurrence of `y` in `z`".
-This one is more common in the Haskell community but still worth mentioning.
-With that in mind here are our typing rules.

-         v : t ∈ Γ
-      ———————————–————
-       Δ; Γ ⊢ v : t

-       Δ; v : t, Γ ⊢ e : t'
-     ———————————————————————–
-      Δ; Γ ⊢ λv. e : t → t'

-      Δ; Γ ⊢ f : a → b,  Δ; Γ ⊢ x : a
-    ———————————————————————–—————————–
-             Δ; Γ ⊢ f x : b

-       v, Δ; Γ ⊢ e : t
-    ——————————————————————–
-       Δ; Γ ⊢ e : Λv. t

-         Δ; Γ ⊢ e : Λv. t
-     ———————————————————————–
-       Δ; Γ ⊢ e[τ] : [τ/v]t
+Aside from this, the typing rules for this language are pretty much identical to Haskell's.
+In the interest of brevity I'll elide them.

-Now that we have a
+Now that we have a reasonable framework to go from, we can discuss a more precise formulation of parametricity.

 ## Actual Parametricity

-To begin with, we'll specify what exactly is the language we're working with.

-This language is commonly called "System F".
 Now that we have our language, let's talk about what we're interested in proving.
-Our basic goal is to show that two expressions `e1` and `e2` are equal, `e1 ≅ e2`.
+Our basic goal is to show that two expressions `e1` and `e2` are equal.
 However, we don't want to use a `==` sort of equality.
 We really mean that they can't be distinguished by our programs.
-That for all programs with a "hole", filling that whole with `e1` or `e2` will produce identical results.
+That for all programs with a "hole", filling that hole with `e1` or `e2` will produce identical results.
+This is called "observational equivalence" usually.

 This is a bit more general than just `==`, for example it let's us say that `flip const () ≅ id`.
 Now let's define another notion of